Éducaloi

 Youth Court

 Sophie has a tattoo of a devil on her backside.
-A few weeks ago, she dropped her pants to show her tattooed backside to a group of nuns who were passing by!
-Outraged, the sisters informed a police officer patrolling the area.
-The officer said she’d committed an indecent act, brought Sophie to the local police station and made her sign a promise to appear before the court in a few weeks.
-Until then, she has to stay in the judicial district (the geographic area of a court’s authority).
+A few weeks ago, she committed an indecent act by dropping her pants and showing her tattooed bottom to a group of nuns who were passing by!
+Outraged, the sisters informed a police officer who was patrolling the area.
+He brought Sophie to the local police station and made her sign a promise to appear before the court in a few weeks.
+She has to stay in the judicial district until then.

 Questions and answers